You are currently viewing Utah Criminal Law Procedures

 These eleven steps are further and more specifically described as follows:

-There are investigation agencies (FBI, DEA, DHS, etc.) that are employed by the federal government to investigate crimes and obtain evidence.
+There are investigation agencies (FBI, DEA, DHS, etc.) that the federal government employs to investigate crimes and obtain evidence.

 Part of the investigation may involve a search warrant.
 Arrests and search warrants both require probable cause.